raffertyuy/RazGPT/LangChain/README.md

 - `/orchestrator-azure-search-inmemory` - is an orchestrator service based on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).
 This allows you to that for using OpenAI to answer questions about your own data.
 This is a service suitable for chat applications (like MS Teams).
 The conversation history is stored in memory using [ConversationSummaryBufferMemory](https://python.langchain.com/docs/modules/memory/types/summary_buffer).
 - `/orchestrator-azure-search-redis-memory` - This is a version of the above using Redis as a persistent memory storage.
 But due to [this issue](https://github.com/langchain-ai/langchain/issues/3072), we are using [ConversationBufferWindowMemory](https://python.langchain.com/docs/modules/memory/types/buffer_window) instead.
 - `/orchestrator-azure-search-mongodb-memory` - a version of `/orchestrator-azure-search-redis-memory`, for long-term storage of chat messages. _(Observation: MongoDB is slower than Redis, but but I'm not certain if it's simply because of differences in pricing tier.)_
+- `/orchestrator-azure-search-chatmodelonly-mongodb-memory` - this version uses chat models only (`gpt-35-turbo`) because new Azure subscriptions can no longer get the older `text-davinci-003`.

 ## Not Started / Work in Progress
 - No backlog for this folder at the moment.